Petl Pay vs international bank transfers

 When international bank transfers work well

-- Low operational complexity: approvals and reconciliation are already handled elsewhere.
+- Low operational complexity.
+Approvals and reconciliation already handled elsewhere

-Where bank transfers become painful for project teams
+Where bank transfers get painful for project teams

-- Fee and FX uncertainty: total cost can be hard to predict once spreads and intermediaries are involved.
+- Fee and FX uncertainty.
+Total cost is hard to predict once spreads and intermediaries are involved

-- Settlement lag: delays can block downstream contractor payouts.
+- Settlement lag.
+Delays block downstream contractor payouts

-Petl treats invoicing and settlement as one workflow, with project context and allocation tracked from invoice creation to payout.
-This is useful when you need a clean master client invoice, but still want granular visibility into who is owed what inside the project.
+Petl Pay treats invoicing and settlement as one workflow, with project context and allocation tracked from invoice creation to payout.
+This is useful when you need a clean master client invoice but still want granular visibility into who is owed what inside the project.

 Add the client, contributors, approvals, and allocation rules.